philrz/super/docs/formats/csup.md

-For an `<array_column>`, a length is read from its `lengths` segmap as an `int32` and that many values are read from its the `values` sub-column, encoding the result as a Super Binary array value.
+For an `<array_column>`, a length is read from its `lengths` segmap as an `int32` and that many values are read from its the `values` sub-column, encoding the result as a BSUP array value.

-For a `<union_column>`, a value is read from its `tags` segmap and that value is used to select the corresponding column stream `c0`, `c1`, etc.  The value read is then encoded as a Super Binary union value using the same tag within the union value.
+For a `<union_column>`, a value is read from its `tags` segmap and that value is used to select the corresponding column stream `c0`, `c1`, etc.  The value read is then encoded as a BSUP union value using the same tag within the union value.

 ## Examples

 ### Hello, world

-Start with this [Super JSON](sup.md) file `hello.sup`:
+Start with this [Super (SUP)](sup.md) file `hello.sup`:
 ```
 {a:"hello",b:"world"}
 {a:"goodnight",b:"gracie"}
 ```

-To convert to Super Columnar format:
+To convert to CSUP format:
 ```
 super -f csup hello.sup > hello.csup
 ```

-Segments in the Super Columnar format would be laid out like this:
+Segments in the CSUP format would be laid out like this:
 ```
 === column for a
 hello